simon-verbois/vaultwarden-k3s/README.md

-# Deploying Vaultwarden on K3s/Kubernetes
+# Deploying Vaultwarden on Kubernetes

 This repository contains a set of Kubernetes manifests for deploying [Vaultwarden](https://github.com/dani-garcia/vaultwarden), a lightweight, unofficial Bitwarden server written in Rust.
 This configuration is tested on a single-node MicroK8s cluster but should be adaptable to any Kubernetes environment.